soboapps/RateMyApp/README.md

       private RateMyApp rate;

-In onCreate Add...
+4. In onCreate Add...

         //Initialize the RateMyApp component
-        //set the title, days till the user is prompted and the no. of launches till the user is prompted rate = new RateMyApp(this, getString(R.string.app_name), 3, 3);
+        //rate = sets the title (getString(R.string.app_name), 3 (days until the user is prompted)
+        //, 3 (number of launches until the user is prompted) rate = new RateMyApp(this, getString(R.string.app_name), 3, 3);
         //make all text white
         rate.setTextColor(Color.WHITE);